 Asterisk (*) wildcard.
 This is used when, user is does not know number of characters there are and only know some characters of match.
 For example if user knows a name that starts with “Sm”, then he will write “Sm*”.
 If user know that a lookup value that ends with “123” then he will write “*123”. (wild card only works with texts).
 And of he know that “se” comes inside a text then he will write “*se*”.

 Question Mark (“?”).
-This is used when user know the number of characters missing.
-For example, if I want to lookup a value that has 4 characters in it but I don’t know what they are i will simply write “????”at place of lookup value.
+This is used when the user knows the number of characters missing.
+For example, if I want to look up a value that has 4 characters in it but I don’t know what they are I will simply write “????” at the place of the lookup value.

-Vlookup will return respective value of first found value that has exact four characters in it.
+Vlookup will returns respective value of first found value that has exactly four characters in it.